 Source: Peter Schiff, SafeHaven, September 17, 2008.

-David Fuller (Fullermoney): Impossible to know how and when all this will
+David Fuller (Fullermoney): Impossible to know how and when all this will play out

 "$50 billion here, $70 billion there, and soon we are talking real money.
 And that's just from the Fed.
 Other central banks around the globe are also pumping in huge amounts of liquidity, all in an effort to stem the latest and rapidly developing chapter of the banking crisis.
 China cut rates and also reserve requirements yesterday and will shortly do so again.